shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 }
 ```

 - Now, accounts in Solana only store raw bytes.
-As we serialize/deserialize in the rust code using borsh, we will do the same here using the borsh package.
+As we serialize/deserialize in the Rust code using borsh, we will do the same here using the borsh package.
 Deserializing using borsh requires a schema that tells the deserializing logic about the size of different fields.
 We create that schema next, along with the total size of the serialized class object (we need the size when we create a new greeting account and pay only for the size each greeting account needs).

 ```jsx
 const GreetingSchema = new Map([